Which of the following is the smallest unit of an element that re... | Study Prep in Pearson+

 1

-Understand the question is asking for the smallest unit of an element that retains all its chemical properties.
+Understand the question: It asks for the smallest unit of an element that retains its chemical properties.

-Recall that a proton is a subatomic particle found in the nucleus of an atom, but alone it does not represent the element's chemical properties.
+Recall the definitions: A proton is a subatomic particle found in the nucleus, an electron is a subatomic particle orbiting the nucleus, and a molecule is a group of atoms bonded together.

-Recall that an electron is a subatomic particle orbiting the nucleus, but alone it does not define the element's chemical properties.
+Identify the smallest unit that still retains the chemical properties of an element: This is the atom, which consists of protons, neutrons, and electrons but itself represents the element's chemical identity.

-Recall that a molecule is a group of atoms bonded together, which can be of the same or different elements, so it is not the smallest unit of a single element.
+Recognize that molecules are made of two or more atoms bonded together, so they are larger than atoms and represent compounds or elemental forms but not the smallest unit.

-Recognize that an atom is the smallest unit of an element that retains all the chemical properties of that element, as it contains protons, neutrons, and electrons arranged in a way that defines the element.
+Conclude that the atom is the smallest unit of an element that retains its chemical properties.

 Watch next